cristina-ferreira/cristina-ferreira/README.md

 - 👋 Hi, I’m Cristina Ferreira
 - 👀 I’m interested in Android and IOS programming
-- 🌱 I’m currently learning Android Programming using Android Studio and Kotlin
+- 🌱 I’m currently learning Android Programming
 - 💞️ I’m looking to collaborate on developing mobile apps
-- 📫 Reach me @ cristina.d.ferreira@sapo.pt
+-

 <!---
 cristina-ferreira/cristina-ferreira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.